-As of May 28, 2020, the Company is aware of significant changes in its business as a result of COVID-19, notably unavailability of personnel, personnel working remotely or virtually and significant delays / cancellations in customer purchase decisions.
+On March 11, 2020, the World Health Organization declared the outbreak of a novel coronavirus ("COVID-19") as a global pandemic, which continues to spread throughout Canada and around the world.
+As of the report date, the Company is aware of significant changes in its business as a result of COVID-19, notably unavailability of personnel, personnel working remotely or virtually and significant delays / cancellations in customer purchasing decisions.
 Management is uncertain of the full extent of theses impacts on its financial statements and believes that the business disruption caused by COVID-19 could be temporary; however, there is uncertainty around its duration and hence the potential impact on the business cannot be fully estimated as of the date of this report.